Unicamp-OpenPower/backup2box/README.md

 Fedora/CentOS: `sudo yum install expect`

-## 4. Run it
+## 5. Run it

 It is highly advisable to run it as root, since a regular user won't have permissions to read all the files in the system, possibly resulting in incomplete backups.

     sudo ./backup.sh

-## 5. Schedule it
+## 6. Schedule it

 To back up your system regularly and automatically, you can schedule this script on crontab.
-Either manually using a custom rule or copying it to a cron directory, like `/etc/cron.daily`.

-When scheduling manually, use the root crontab (`sudo crontab -e`).
-If using a cron directory, remove the `.sh`  extension from the `backup.sh` file.
+When scheduling, use the root crontab (`sudo crontab -e`) and set the username and passsword for Box before running.
+For example, to run it every day at midnight:

+`0 0 * * * export ENV_BOX_USERNAME='user@example.com' ; export ENV_BOX_PASSWORD='passw0rd' ; /path/to/script/backup2box/backup.sh`